Kontowicz/Kontowicz.github.io/_posts/2020-09-04-petshop-pro.md

 * Tools may help you find the entrypoint
 * Tools are also great for finding credentials

-First hint gives me an idea to enumerate few popular page names as login, admin etc. And in that way I found login page:
+First hint gives me an idea to enumerate a few popular page names as login, admin etc. And in that way I found login page:

 ![New post](/assets/{{ page.title | downcase | replace: ' ','-'}}/flag1/login_page.png)

-First thing I was trying is few common usernames and logins, but they didn't work.
-I was trying to bypass login step, but I wasn't able to do that.
+First thing I tried was a few common usernames and logins, but they didn't work.
+I was trying to bypass the login step, but I wasn't able to do that.
 So I decided to brute force credentials.
 To do that I was using [Turbo Instuder](https://github.com/portswigger/turbo-intruder), it's an extension to burp.

 Solution step by step:
 1. Intercept login request in burp: